kieker-monitoring/kieker/kieker-documentation/technical-details/java/Monitoring-Controller-API.rst

 usage employing the OSHI library <https://github.com/oshi/oshi>.

-Likewise to other monitoring probes described in this userguide (e.g., :ref:`java-monitoring-probe`), it collects the data of interest (lines 60--65), creates a monitoring record (lines 67--71), and passes this monitoring record to the monitoring controller (line 73).
+Likewise to other monitoring probes described in this userguide (e.g., :ref:`technical-details-java-monitoring-controller-api`), it collects the data of interest (lines 60--65), creates a monitoring record (lines 67--71), and passes this monitoring record to the monitoring controller (line 73).
 The available OSHI-based samplers for monitoring system-level